wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 - ## Chapter 11: Monitoring and Management
   id:: 63986e9d-f9ac-475c-ab3e-582783b4de51
 	- ### Governance
+		- What does Governance mean in Azure? #flashcard
 			- Governance on Azure is a set or rules, policies and roles to define acceptable use of Azure resources.
 			- Or, telling the employees which resources they are allowed to use.
 		- #### Azure Policy (and what is a policy) #flashcard
 			- Governance validates that your organization can achieve its goals through effective and efficient use of IT.
 			- What is a policy?